-Long time Napa vineyard manager and owner John Arns tends to these vineyards – he used to manage more vineyards in the valley but over the years has pulled back his other vineyard management duties to focus on this property.
+Long time Napa vineyard manager and owner John Arns tends to these vineyards (with the help of a local long time vineyard management company); he used to manage more vineyards in the valley but over the years has pulled back his other vineyard management duties to focus on this property.

-Both John and Sandi have enjoyed lengthy career in the world of wine; Sandi has been making wine in the Napa area for more than 30 years and consults for wineries abroad including Thailand and China.
-As a result, Arns wine is one of the few Napa wines you can find at select locations in Bangkok including the famous historical Oriental Hotel!
+Both John and Sandi have enjoyed lengthy careers in the world of wine; Sandi has been making wine in the Napa Valley since 1972, initially for Long Vineyards on Pritchard Hill (now Gandona Estate Winery).
+She spent 27 years there and has also worked in the Barossa Valley, Australia and has consulted for wineries abroad including Thailand and China.
+As a result of their Thailand connections, Arns wine has been one of the few Napa wines available at select locations in Bangkok including the prestigious and historical Oriental Hotel.